 Guardianships are a complicated legal proceeding.
 Most people have no clue exactly how complicated and expensive they are.
-However, there are estate planning tools that avoid you having to create a guardianship.
+In some situations, however, a guardianship is required to manage the affairs of a loved one.

 3 Main Reasons To Set Up A Guardianship For Another Person